Zen Gardens and Buddha Statues Create Positive Energy

 - Flowers placed in front of Buddhist shrines embody impermanence because their beautiful colors and smell will soon fade and they will decay.

-- Bowls of fruit near the alter symbolize the rewards of Nirvana that await the faithful practitioner.
+- Bowls of fruit near the altar symbolize the rewards of Nirvana that await the faithful practitioner.

 - The offering of water symbolizes purity, clarity and calmness.
 As a result, the mind is strengthened and it can resist the defilements of existence.